tspannhw/SpeakerProfile/README.md

 # Tim Spann - Principal Field Engineer, Developer Advocate, Author

 Hi, some call me Tim.
 I do a lot of great talks, demos, events and love interacting with the community on various topics.
+I did five talks at ApacheCon that one time.

 ## :wave: Personal information